ADHD Relationship Solutions: Action Guide For The Non-ADHD Neurotypical Partner

 Allow your partner to focus on one request at a time.

-If your partner doesn’t follow through, back off and allow your partner to focus on one request at a time.
+If your partner doesn’t follow through, give him time.
+Instead of fire-hosing a ton of directives, back off and allow your partner to focus on one request at a time.
 Asking for one thing at a time helps your ADHD Partner focus their locus of control and get things done.
 It’s important to understand long lists can be difficult for your ADHD partner.
-For instance, if you’d like your partner to help out by doing more chores, sharing dinner preparation responsibilities, and share the small burdens and errands that need to be done, choose to focus on one at a time.
+For instance, if you’d like your partner to help out by doing more chores, preparing dinner, and sharing some errands that need to be done, choose to focus on one at a time.

 So, success with your partner has a lot to do with helping your partner focus on what is important.
 When you ask your ADHD partner to improve your relationship by focusing on one thing at a time, they’re more likely to remember, experience success, and get more done.
 ADHD causes a breakdown between thoughts and actions.
 Sometimes it helps when you talk about the steps in a process, or ask your partner to walk through those steps with you to be sure your expectations are met.